Understanding DAC 6 has been saved

 What must be reported, and when?

-The mandatory reporting to the tax authorities would be required from 1 July 2020: any reportable cross-border arrangement implemented after that date is to be reported within 30 days of the reporting trigger.
-As a transitional rule, intermediaries and relevant taxpayers would also be required to disclose information on reportable cross-border arrangements, the first step of which was implemented between 25 June 2018 and 1 July 2020.
+The mandatory reporting to the tax authorities is required from 1 July 2020: any reportable cross-border arrangement implemented after that date is to be reported within 30 days of the reporting trigger.
+As a transitional rule, intermediaries and relevant taxpayers would also be required to disclose information on reportable cross-border arrangements, the first step of which was implemented between 25 June 2018 and 30 June 2020.
 This information would have to be filed by 31 August 2020.

 It is therefore important to anticipate and set up processes to allow the identification of transactions falling within the scope of this new obligation in order to facilitate their subsequent reporting.

-The proposed penalty, in line with those already applicable in the context of exchange of information, would amount to up to EUR 250,000.
-A penalty would apply for failure to report, late reporting, incomplete or inaccurate reporting, as well as a breach of the information duty imposed on lawyers to timely notify other intermediaries or relevant taxpayers.
+The penalty, in line with those already applicable in the context of exchange of information, would amount to up to EUR 250,000 but the penalty apply per reporting in the case at hand.
+A penalty would apply for failure to report, late reporting, incomplete or inaccurate reporting, as well as a breach of the requirements imposed on intermediaries concerned by the legal professional privilege.

 As indicated in the commentary to the draft law, the intentional nature of an infraction would be taken into account when defining the amount of the penalty.

-Even though the draft law provides some interpretative comments, more clarity on its key concepts, as well as some practical implementation guidelines would be welcomed.
-In any event, businesses should already start to identify transactions potentially affected by DAC 6, as the first reporting should be filed during summer 2020.
+Even though the law provides some interpretative comments, more clarity on its key concepts, as well as some practical implementation guidelines would be welcomed.
+In any event, businesses should already start to identify transactions potentially affected by DAC 6, as the first reporting should be filed during July 2020.